 The fine toothing ensures a smoother running, better cutting pattern and less effort.

-For these two reasons (high heat hardness and clean cut) the bi-metal hole saw HSSE-Co 8 particularly suitable for metals such as unalloyed and alloyed steel (up to 5 mm) and less for soft materials.
+For these two reasons (high heat hardness and clean cut) the bi-metal hole saw HSSE-Co 8 particularly suitable for metals such as unalloyed and alloyed steel (up to 5 mm), stainless steal (up to 1.5 mm) and less for soft materials.